writeosahon/cordova-plugin-cloud-settings-backup-service-only/README.md

 ### Parameters
 - {object} settings - a JSON structure representing the user settings to save to cloud backup.
-    - Note: this will replace existing settings, so if you wish to merge with existing settings you should call `load()` to retrieve the currently saved settings and merge with those before saving.
 - {function} successCallback - (optional) callback function to invoke on successfuly saving settings and scheduling for backup.
 - {function} errorCallback - (optional) callback function to invoke on failure to save settings or schedule for backup.
 Will be passed a single string argument which contains a description of the error.